Casino Gambling in Iowa

 Iowa has taken legalizing online gambling quite seriously.
 In 2012, a bill to legalize online poker passed in the Senate.
 Unfortunately the bill didn't pass the house.
 While online poker players have a lot to look forward to in terms of having a state-recognized Iowa online gambling site to play at, fans of other types of betting continue to be left in the dark.

 While that 2012 bill would have legalized online poker, it would have left online casino unregulated.
 And only companies with bricks-and-mortar casino properties would have been allowed to offer online poker.
-But even without an Iowa online gambling bill, casino players in the state still have a lot to look forward to.
+But even without an Iowa online gambling bill, casino players in Davenport, Sioux City and all over the state still have a lot to look forward to.

 The Future of Iowa Casino Gambling